 Ternium has adopted policies on Human Rights and Diversity and Work Environment Free of Harassment.
-We are an equal opportunity employer and aim to foster a workplace environment that attracts and develops talents across all genders, nationalities, generations, cultures, religions and backgrounds, respecting and valuing individual differences.
+We aim to foster a workplace environment that attracts and develops talents across all genders, nationalities, generations, cultures, religions and backgrounds, respecting and valuing individual differences.
 Ternium's Code of Conduct prohibits unlawful discrimination in employment relations and ensures that every person has the right to apply for employment with Ternium or to be considered for a new position strictly based only on the skills required for such task.